 The Future of Older East Van Condo Buildings

 East Vancouver has a lot of aging condo buildings – those built in the 1970’s and 1980’s are starting to look especially bad if they haven’t been maintained.
 Typically rental buildings look worse than strata (owner occupied) units because the owners will invest in the look of the building in order to maintain property values.
-Rental buildings, on the other hand, are typically maintained on a as needed basis.
+Rental buildings, on the other hand, are typically maintained on an as needed basis.

 I was walking through east Mount Pleasant the other day and noticed this building – 243 E 13th Ave.
 This building is a rental building that was sold last year and then completely revamped the exterior – new exterior paint, new windows, new balcony’s, new landscaping and more.
-I bet the interior’s were upgraded as well, but I don’t have any photos.
+I bet the interiors were upgraded as well, but I don’t have any photos.

 Take a look at the old building compared to the new building – what a difference an upgrade can make: